cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 trade ("surplus" OR "deficit") (site:whitehouse.gov OR site:congress.gov) filteype:pdf
 ```

-The last search decomposes into the following
+The last search query is so complicated that it
+decomposes into the following separate queries but
-separate queries but searches them all at the same time:
+searches them all at the same time:

 1. ``trade surplus site:whitehouse.gov filetype:pdf``
 1. ``trade surplus site:congress.gov filetype:pdf``